 Smythe, A, Jenkins, C, Bentham, P and Oyebode, J. (2014) Development of a competency framework for a specialist dementia service, The Journal of Mental Health Training, Education and Practice, Vol. 9 (1), pp.59 – 68

 Smythe A, Oyebode, Jenkins, C. Bentham P. (2014) An evaluation of an innovative approach to training for staff working with people with dementia in acute hospital settings.
 Nursing Older People, 26, 2 18-24.

-Jenkins, C and Clarke, V, (2015) (in Press) The uniqueness of mental health nursing.
+Jenkins, C, and Poole, C, (2015) The uniqueness of mental health nursing.
 Ch 6 in Poole, C (2015) Choosing Nursing: From application to offer and beyond Abingdon.
 Routledge

 Jenkins, C, Ginesi, L and Keenan, B (2016) Dementia Care at a Glance Chichester.
 Wiley.
 Bunting, M and Jenkins, C (2016) Transcultural nursing strategies for carers of people with dementia Nursing Older People 28 (3) 21-25

 Jenkins, C, Smythe, A, Galant Miesznikowska, M, Bentham, P and Oyebode, J (2016) Overcoming the challenges of conducting research in Nursing homes Nursing Older People 28 (5) 16-23

 Ginesi L., Jenkins C, Keenan B, (2016) Dementia 1: How dementia differs from normal ageing Nursing Times 112 (24) 12-15